MicrocontrollersDev/Alternatives/SkyblockExtras.md

 The following is a breakdown of why this is incorrect (with a follow up statement refuting more claims that were made in response to this):

 - **Nearby Burrow Particles** - Addon to Waypoints and is a straightforward feature.
+    - SBE devs claim that this was inspired from SBE.
+However, since there are many burrows which do not show in the waypoints that still exist, the easiest way to track those are by checking the particles.
+There was only one good solution and both mods incorporated it.
 - **Mythos Trackers**: Many Skyblock mods have some sort of item/drop trackers.
     - SBE devs claim that they are the one that popularized trackers, but trackers are not new to the Minecraft modding scene.
 Skywars stats trackers have been a thing for many years.
 Claiming that SBE was the first one to make it specifically for the Skyblock gamemode does not mean anything.
 - **Display Mythos Loot** - Loot trackers are a common occurrence to be found in Skyblock mods.
     - See above
 - **Larger Heads** - Originally made to mimic newer Minecraft version behavior.
     - SBE devs claim that this makes no sense as they were the first skyblock mod to do it.
 Porting newer features to older versions is something quite a few mods do, some of which can be helpful in Skyblock.
 For example, Patcher's 1.12 crop hitboxes was made before the SBE one.
+Just because SBE was the first to include it in a skyblock mod does not make it original, nor does it make them own any sort of rights to it.
 - **Big Items** - Originally showcased in Powns' PvP Essential mod a few years ago and has been used in texturepacks for many years.
-    - Many mods including texturepacks have had this feature in the past.
-Just because SBE was the first to include it in a skyblock mod does not make it origina.
+    - Many mods and texturepacks have had this feature in the past.
+The same point as above is made.
 - **Puzzler Solver** - Appeared in NEU 6 days before SBE 2.0 showcase.
-    - It is also ultimately the same as making dungeon solvers.
-Many mods will do it.
+    - It is also ultimately the same as making dungeon solvers (see dungeon solvers point below).
 - **Show Ghosts** - Appeared in NEU 6 days before SBE 2.0 showcase.
     - Moulberry stated that he does not follow SBE development.
 - **Run Overview** - Many mods have this.
     - This feature is not unique by any means.
 Having an overview of current gameplay is something that many other games have.
 - **Score approximation** - Other mods have things similar to this but not as complex.
     - This feature is also not unique.
 Since score is only displayed at the end of the run, it is only natural for one to come up with the idea of making a mod that approximates it for you as the game progresses.
 - **Dungeon Solvers** - Many mods do this.
 DungeonUtilities has had solvers for a very long time.
+The idea of having a mod that tells you solutions is also not very original.
     - Complex helped with DU development.
 If he is fine with another mod having solvers, I do not see the reason that other mods cannot.
 - **blankblaze.png** - This image is just a white rectangle.
 Either way, it has been replaced in Skytils with a better solution.
     - An SBE dev pointed out in his rebuttal that these files have the same SHA 256 hash.
 The file is just a white rectangle.
 SHA 256 hashes do not look at file metadata, two identical files created at differant times will have the same hash.
 Just because 2 files share the same SHA 256 hash, it does not mean that one was coppied from the other.
 - **Prettify Dmg Markings** - Skytils has custom animation and coloring.
 Sychic had also started work on it long before Skytils was made.
     - While yes, both mods make the markings more legible, it is by no means a copy.
 The execution is entirely different.
 To say making something easier to understand is proof of copying is too far, which the SBE devs do mention when they say there is no proof that it was stolen.
 However, I think this should not have been included in the first place.
 - **Hide Dicer Msgs** - Skytils has a spam hider feature that is much more comprehensive than what SBE has.
 Dicer is just one of the things they include.
     - Removing the title as well would seem only natural.
 If a small chat message would be removed, why wouldn't the large, vision obstructing title also be?
-Skytils does not say that the spam hider is purely for chat messages.
+Skytils does not say that the spam hider feature is purely for chat messages.
 - **Hide Fishing Hooks** - Can be seen as an addon to NEU's fish line colors.
     - SBE devs claim NEU only lets you change color, however, it also lets let's you change alpha, making having NEU's and Skytils' feature on have the ability to remove other people's fishing lines entirely.
 - **NOTE**: Not all things listed above are included here.
 This is for a few reasons:
     - Contrary to popular belief, I do have a life and I do not have infinite time on my hands.
 A lot of things mentioned here are contributed by other people (mostly via discord, I make the changes, but I do try and fact check everything).
+I am sure I could argue more points, but I simply do not want to.
+If anyone would like to contribute to help, I will gladly review those pull requests.
-    - I do not earn anything from this, unlike the amount of money the SBE developers earn from selling their mod.
+    - I do not earn anything from this, unlike the amount of money the SBE developers earn from selling their mod, which again, breaks Minecraft EULA.
 It is a very low priority for me to update this, and when I think the point gets across, I will stop.

 This is all without mentioning that this is missing the point.
 SBE is a paid mod which breaks EULA and has many downsides.
 Because of this, free mods will incorporate many features similar to SBE's, but unlike SBE, do not steal their code.
 The SBE developers picked their poison when making the mod paid and obfuscated- these are the consequences of that.
     - SBE developers said that other mods are also paid, such as the old SkyblockCatia and SkyblockAddons Beta.
 While this is true, SBA Beta is meeting a similar fate as well with many people getting the jar from others, and many straight up not using it anymore since many of its most popular features became irrelevant after the rules update.
 I cannot speak on SBC as I do not know much about the mod and do not want to assume why they went free.
-And all of that is beside the point, other people breaking a rule is not a valid justification for you doing the same.
+And all of that is beside the point, other people breaking a rule is not a valid justification for doing the same.

 # Even if you already bought SBE, do NOT use it!